gnatenko/ontoplex/README.md

 2. **tptp/**

-    (a) The *core.tptp* file is a translation of *core.ofn* to the TPTP syntax of first-order reasoners (https://tptp.org/TPTP/SyntaxBNF.html), obtained with the use of *gavel* (https://github.com/gavel-tool/python-gavel-owl).
+    (a) The *core.tptp* file is a translation of *core.ofn* to the [TPTP syntax](https://tptp.org/TPTP/SyntaxBNF.html) of first-order reasoners, obtained with the use of [*gavel*](https://github.com/gavel-tool/python-gavel-owl).

     (b) The *example_query.tptp* contains an example first-order reasoning question to Ontoplex.

 ## Using Ontoplex

 You can work with *core.ofn* file directly in Protégé.
-For using first-order axioms you will need a suitable reasoner, such as Vampire (https://vprover.github.io).
+For using first-order axioms you will need a suitable reasoner, such as [Vampire](https://vprover.github.io).
 You can then run our example query by merging *core.tptp* and *example_query.tptp* into one file and feeding it to Vampire.
 For example, like this:

 ```
 cat $1 $2 > problem.tptp && vampire/build/bin/vampire_rel ./problem.tptp; rm problem.tptp